Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

 - Transflormation: After Erza beats him, he turns into a tree as a result of burning out his magic and dies.

 - Villain Ball: Invoked; he's so eager to fight the exceptionally badass Erza that he gambles his guild's already secured victory in an all-or-nothing battle to the death, knowingly giving Erza a chance to save her friends.
 Not that this makes it any easier for Erza to win.

-- Villain Respect: Azuma is one of the very few villains in the series to not merely acknowledge, but respect that Fairy Tail draws strength through The Power of Friendship.
-When Erza is about to lose their battle, Azuma proclaims her to be such a Worthy Opponent that he will remember her name for the rest of his life, and when she suddenly turns the tables after Erza is protected by her friends' magic stored within the Sirius Tree, he stares in complete awe at the sheer power of their united magic and faces his imminent defeat and death with a prideful smile.
+- Villain Respect: Azuma is one of the very few villains in the series to not merely acknowledge that Fairy Tail's skill and strength.
+When Erza is about to lose their battle, Azuma proclaims her to be such a Worthy Opponent that he will remember her name for the rest of his life.

 - Villains Never Lie: Erza makes him promise to restore the Sirius Tree's magic to her friends if she wins their battle.
 True to his word, he does just that right before turning into a tree.

 - Worthy Opponent: His life's goal is to find, fight, and defeat opponents worth fighting.
 He gets his wish when he encounters Mirajane and Erza.
 When the latter defeats him, he is so satisfied with their fight that he accepts his death graciously.